nicolas/bime-api/ressources/named_users.md

    "named_user_group_id":5
 }
 ```
+You can an external parameter (?external=true) to tell us to perform the lookup on the external_id.
 access_token is sent to dashboards to identify the users and eventually apply data security.

 Create named user